-The Entry Level Certificate aims to encourage learners to read fluently and write effectively.
+The ASDAN short course aims to encourage learners to read fluently and write effectively.
 It covers reading, writing and speaking and listening and allows learners to progress at their own pace so that they can develop their knowledge and skills, and complete assessments when they are ready.
 It is accessible and relevant and can be an effective stepping stone to the IGCSE course.

-- The ability to read and understand a range of non-fiction and literary texts - Use knowledge gained from reading to inform their own writing - Appropriate control of Standard English - Writing in grammatically correct sentences - Development of vocabulary - Confidence in using spoken language to communicate and effectively participate in group activities, listening and responding appropriately.
+- The ability to read and understand a range of non-fiction and literary texts - Use knowledge gained from reading to inform their own writing - Development of grammar, vocab, reading and speaking skills - Using IT effectively to support learning - Teamwork, coping with problems and learning effectively - Confidence in using spoken language to communicate and effectively participate in group activities, listening and responding appropriately